BLSQ/hesabu/README.md

 The solver will deduce the correct order and find the values of a,b and c.

-The expressions can be more complex (excel like), see the supported functions [here](https://github.com/BLSQ/hesabu/blob/master/lib/hesabu/types/fun_call.rb#L87)
+The expressions can be more complex (excel like), see the supported functions [here](https://github.com/BLSQ/hesabu/blob/master/spec/lib/hesabu/various_expressions_spec.rb#L12)

+When parsing or solving, things can go wrong, here are various [cases](https://github.com/BLSQ/hesabu/blob/master/spec/lib/hesabu/errors_spec.rb)

-Currently the solver is case sensitive (except function names)
+Currently the solver :

-Nb: Hesabu is swahili word for arithmetic.
+ - is case sensitive.
+ - and fast (32000 equations in 3 seconds)

 ## Alternatives

 * https://github.com/rubysolo/dentaku more complete, currently less performant.

 # Development